 - When the story emphasized the body of a deceased accident victim, those who considered themselves as religious scored the PVS victim lower than both “dead” and the corpse, while irreligious people scored the corpse lower than “dead” or PVS.

 - When respondents were asked what their choice would be between death or PVS, with all other factors being equal, PVS was seen as being “worse” than death.

 “These studies suggest that people perceive the minds of PVS patients as less valuable than those of the dead — ironically, this effect is especially robust for those high in religiosity,” the researchers write.

-Tags: medicine, science, religion, cognition, ethics
+Keywords: medicine, science, religion, cognition, ethics